Tadeusz Kościuszko Kraków University of Technology

-Tadeusz Kościuszko Kraków University of Technology (Politechnika Krakowska im.
+PK Kraków University of Technology (Politechnika Krakowska im.
 Tadeusza Kościuszki) is a public university with a technical profile in Kraków created in 1954 from some departments of AGH (established in 1946).

 In September 1976, by a decree of the Council of Ministers of Poland, Tadeusz Kościuszko was appointed patron of the Kraków Polytechnic.

 In 2004, Museum of the Kraków Polytechnic (Muzeum Politechniki Krakowskiej) was established.